Silvian/todos/README.md

 This project is dockerized so the following guide will highlight the requirements and steps needed to run in a docker environment.

-1. Install docker and docker compose specific to your operating system.
+1. Install docker and docker-compose specific to your operating system.
 See https://www.docker.com for more details.

 2. Inside the project root where docker-compose.yml file can be found, run the following commands:
 #### docker-compose up --build

-3. Once the process has finished and the postres sql database and application are running, run the migrations and load data command inside docker as following:
+3. Once the process has finished and the postgres sql database and application are running, run the migrations and load data command inside docker as following:
 #### docker-compose run --rm web scripts/migrate_loaddata.sh